Elizabeth Wagmeister

 Elizabeth Ivy Wagmeister (born July 20, 1990) is an American journalist, reporter, and writer.
+She is a correspondent for CNN covering entertainment based in Los Angeles.

-She is the chief correspondent at Variety, and co-host of “Actors on Actors,” produced by PBS SoCal and Variety Media.
+Previously she was the chief correspondent at Variety, and co-host of “Actors on Actors,” produced by PBS SoCal and Variety Media.
 She was named onto Forbes 30 Under 30 list for 2019.

 Early life and education

-Wagmeister was born and raised in the Los Angeles area.
+Wagmeister was born and raised in the Los Angeles area to a Jewish family.
 She attended Calabasas High School, and graduated from the University of California, Santa Barbara in 2012 with a bachelor's degree in communication and dual minors in multimedia writing and art history.
 She wrote for the school newspaper The Daily Nexus, and was vice president of the Kappa Kappa Gamma sorority.

 In 2009, she became one of the original ten founding collegiate members of Her Campus and worked for the online magazine until her graduation, launching a culinary blog "Elizabeth's Eats", and winning a national award.
 In 2010, Wagmeister was a news intern for Los Angeles morning show Good Day L.A.
 Later, she interned at Santa Barbara Magazine, and was published in Seventeen magazine.
 In 2011, Wagmeister was one of 25 students, and the only representative of California, to be selected nationally for the Associated Society of Magazine Editors internship program, which brought her to New York City to intern at TV Guide.
+In November 2023, CNN announced it had hired her to be a correspondent covering entertainment based in Los Angeles.